judewood/gRPCSample/README.md

-Sample gRPC code being created from following Udemy course Will be used to add gRPC to bakery project later
+Sample gRPC code being created from following Udemy course Will be used to add gRPC to bakery project later.
+No tests becasue this is my learning repo

 ## SSL in Windows